-- · the work of the internal reviewers; - the work of the external auditor; - · the financial management and governance self-assessment process; and - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.
+- the financial management and governance self-assessment process; and - the work of the executive managers within the Trust who have responsibility for the development and maintenance of the internal control framework.

 The Accounting Officer has been advised of the implications of the result of their review of the system of internal control by the Board of Trustees and a plan to ensure continuous improvement of the system is in place.